 As pet lovers, it’s hard to believe that some shelter pets are considered “less adoptable.”
 But unfortunately, factors like age or potential health issues (which can be expensive to treat) make it harder for animals to find their forever homes.

-But Dr. Kwane Stewart, a veterinarian and member of The Fetch by The Dodo Veterinary Advisory Board, debunks that narrative by sharing why every animal deserves a comfortable, safe and happy home.
+But Dr. Kwane Stewart, a veterinarian and member of Fetch's Veterinary Advisory Board, debunks that narrative by sharing why every animal deserves a comfortable, safe and happy home.

 The obvious answer is we continue to euthanize dogs and cats at an unacceptable rate.
 While we have made some nice gains in the last decade, it will never be OK until we can find homes for every redeemable pet.
 But also because you’re doing something kind, and that just feels good!